-Almost a century later, the Pulitzer remains the highest award to honor writing and journalism and director Kirk Simon pays tribute to the award and the those who it has graced, in the new talking heads documentary, The Pulitzer at 100.
-While the doc touches briefly on the history of Joseph Pulitzer, Pulitzer at 100 is primarily a collection of winners discussing what the award means to them and how it has affected their career.
+Almost a century later, the Pulitzer remains the highest award to honor writing and journalism, and director Kirk Simon pays tribute to the award and the those who it has graced in the new talking heads documentary, The Pulitzer at 100.
+While the doc touches briefly on the history of Joseph Pulitzer, Pulitzer at 100 is primarily a collection of winners discussing what the award means to them and how it has affected their careers.

 ACTORS OF SOUND

 Filmmaking is the art of crafting the illusion of reality.
 To pull that off, you need an army of technicians and artisans behind the scenes to make everything come to life.
 And though film and television are visual mediums, they rely just as much on the ear to make their fakery seem real.
 Those who trick the ear are Foley artists, and they are some of the unsung heroes of cinema.

 Named after Universal Studio’s soundman Jack Foley, Foley work produces the sounds that can’t be captured during filming.
 The vast majority of audio recordings done during production are for dialogue purposes only, meaning that the sound of footsteps, doors closing, cigarette lighters clicking are dulled, muted, and often forgotten.
 In one historical instance, the entire Roman Army of Spartacus (1960) was missing.
 Rather than reshoot the entire sequence, which would have cost millions, Jack Foley simply shook a key ring in front of a microphone in rhythm, and the clank and the legion’s armor were recreated in the studio for next to nothing.